Updated April 2026

 Retatrutide Foundation

-Retatrutide alone delivers the most aggressive pharmacological fat loss documented in clinical trials: 24.2% mean body weight reduction at 48 weeks in Phase 2 and 28.7% at 68 weeks in Phase 3 TRIUMPH-4.
-It achieves this through triple receptor activation: GLP-1 for appetite suppression and delayed gastric emptying, GIP for insulin sensitivity and lipid metabolism support, and glucagon for hepatic fat oxidation, thermogenesis, and energy expenditure.
+Retatrutide alone delivers the most aggressive fat loss documented in clinical trials: 24.2% mean body weight reduction at 48 weeks in Phase 2, and 28.7% at 68 weeks in Phase 3 (TRIUMPH-4).
+It achieves this by activating three different receptors at once — GLP-1 (which suppresses appetite and slows digestion), GIP (which improves how your body handles insulin and fat), and glucagon (which tells your liver to burn stored fat and increases overall energy expenditure).
+That triple activation is why retatrutide produces stronger results than single-receptor compounds like semaglutide.

 Recovery, Sleep Quality, and Training Capacity